 We are currently seeking further volunteers to take part in these interviews and focus groups.

 We are also recruiting women who face severe and multiple disadvantage, and who have had a baby in the last 2 – 3 years to take part in interviews.
 During these interviews, we will ask women about their stories and experiences of maternity care, and human rights issues.
-Interviews will take place in an agreed safe and comfortable location, with travel and childcare costs covered.
+Interviews will take place in an agreed safe and comfortable location, with travel and childcare costs covered and a £10 thank you offered.
 All information will be kept confidential unless anything discussed gives rise to safeguarding concerns.
-If you or a woman you know might consider taking part in an interview, please have a look at our letter and information leaflet and contact Rebecca Brione on email@example.com for more information.
+If you or a woman you know might consider taking part in an interview, please have a look at our letter and information leaflet and contact Rebecca Brione on firstname.lastname@example.org for more information.

 Following the research stage, we and Birth Companions will work together with national and local policymakers to ensure that the needs of women facing severe and multiple disadvantage are given the prominence they deserve in maternity systems.
 We will also work to provide support and information to women, to birth supporters, and to maternity professionals in order to ensure that all women receive respectful and dignified care.
 Please get in touch if you would like to join us in working to disseminate the findings of the research following the completion of the project.